 PAJASEQUE INDIANS.
 The Pajaseque (Pausaqui, Paxaseque) Indians were one of five Indian groups encountered by a Spanish exploring party near the site of present Corpus Christi in 1746–47.
 At this time the Pajaseques were also referred to as Carrizos, a general name commonly applied to Coahuiltecan bands near the Rio Grande below Laredo.
 Later some of these Pajaseque Indians entered San Antonio de Valero Mission at San Antonio.

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Thomas N. Campbell, "PAJASEQUE INDIANS," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/bmp17.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, Thomas N. Campbell, "PAJASEQUE INDIANS," accessed February 24, 2020, http://www.tshaonline.org/handbook/online/articles/bmp17.

 Uploaded on June 15, 2010.
 Published by the Texas State Historical Association.